csteinert/friends-of-gdic/README.md

 Click the fork button to create a copy of the repository in your GitHub account.

 ### Clone the Repository
-Click the "Clone or Download" button.
+In your forked repository, click the "Clone or Download" button.
 Copy the link to your repository.
+- you can tell that if the repository is yours if the link says ``` https://github.com/<your_user_name>/friends-of-gdic ```

 Open the console.
 Navigate to the folder you want to place the repository (if necessary).